ab1ative/Gundam-TCG-API/documentation/endpoints.md

 ## PUT /cards/{id}

 Updates an existing card by its database ID.
-Only the fields you include in the request body will be updated — all other fields remain unchanged.
+Only the fields included in the request body will be updated.
+All other fields remain unchanged.

 ### Path Parameters